malunal-studios/malunal.tooling/README.md

 ### Usage

 As mentioned, this project is meant to be as uninvasive as possible (relatively speaking for instrumentation).
 There is a [profiler](./include/simular/tooling/profiler.hpp) that handles the collection of [timeline](./include/simular/tooling/timeline.hpp) [events](./include/simular/tooling/events.hpp) and the processing of those events on a thread separate from the main thread.
 There are [probes](./include/simular/tooling/probes.hpp) which are designed to inform the profiler of the events that take place.
-Here is the practical example of how to use all of these tools (the following code comes from [here](./example/testing.cpp)):
+Here is the practical example of how to use all of these tools (the following code based on [here](./example/testing.cpp)):
 ```cpp
 #include <iostream>
 #include <simular/tooling.hpp>